Fedora31/nhcustom2/README.md

 with your parameters, use the `START` shell/batch script corresponding to your OS.

+The `output` directory is deleted each time the program is run.
+Backup any mod previously generated if you want to keep them.

 Add the parameters you want in the configuration file, then execute the script.
 The script **MUST** be executed while being in the same directory.

 ## the database